ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/indexing/map-indexing.markdown

 RavenDB supports time series indexing **by name**, but **not by value**.

 * **Time Series indexing**
-    Re-indexing due to time series name modification is rare enough to pause no performance issues.
+    Re-indexing due to time series name modification is rare enough to cause no performance issues.
     To index a document's time series by name, use [TimeSeriesFor]().

 * **Time Series Values indexing**